sinagilassi/PyCTPM/README.md

 # Python Chemical Thermodynamics for Process Modeling

-Python Chemical Thermodynamics for Process Modeling (PyCTPM) is an open-source package which can be used to estimate thermodynamic porperties in a typical process modeling.
+Python Chemical Thermodynamics for Process Modeling (PyCTPM) is an open-source package which can be used to estimate thermodynamic properties in a typical process modeling.
 The current version consists of methods for estimation of gas properties as:

 1. Diffusivity coefficient (DiCo)
 2. Heat capacity at constant pressure (Cpp)
-3. Thermal condictivity (ThCo)
+3. Thermal conductivity (ThCo)
 4. Viscosity (Vi)

+The above thermodynamic properties can be estimate for single and multi-component systems.

+Note:

+DiCo-MIX is the Diffusivity coefficient for a multi-component system

 # Getting started